 - VT Docs automatically generates a Responsibility Matrix shredded into MS Excel.
 It highlights instances of relevant clauses broken down by team.
-You can then share the Excel document with your teams, who can filter on the clauses that apply to them.
+You can then share the Excel sheet with your teams, who can filter the clauses that apply to them.

-Watch a video of how to create Responsibility Matrices
+Watch this video about how to create a Responsibility Matrix

 The hidden benefits of automatically assigning FAR clauses

 By automating this part of the process, you’re obviously saving yourself time.
-The process of assigning FAR clauses for your Responsibility Matrices takes seconds, as opposed to hours or days.
+The process of assigning FAR clauses for your Responsibility Matrix takes seconds, as opposed to hours or days.